thinker89/docs_hub/project_market_mood/docs/terms_of_service_en.md

 ## 8. Governing Law and Jurisdiction
 - These Terms are governed by the laws of the Republic of Korea.
-- Any disputes related to this service shall be subject to the exclusive jurisdiction of the Seoul Central District Court in Korea.
+- The court of jurisdiction for disputes related to this service shall be the Seoul Central District Court.

 ## 9. Contact
 - For inquiries regarding these Terms, please contact: